chika-games/RPG-Maker-Specifications/docs/xyz.md

 Types may be appended with `[n]` to denote a contiguous array of the type in question, where `n` indicates the number of elements.
 For example, `U8[4]` denotes a contiguous array of four unsigned 8-bit integers.

+These data types are used within the actual structural types that determine the overall the structure of XYZ files.

 ### Basic Data Types
-The following table lists all of the basic data types that will be used within this specification.
+The following table lists all of the basic data types that make up all other data types.

 | Type  | Description                 |
 |:------|:----------------------------|